arcadiapage/arcadiapage.github.io/_drafts/how-to-build-a-planner-from-scratch.md

 - Future Log (of Bullet Journal Fame)

-As you see, my reminders list became multiple time-oriented lists.
+As you see, my one Reminders list became multiple time-oriented lists.

 My current projects/goals also became their own lists.